kjng/codestitch-creator/README.md

 ## Codestitch Pad Creator

 This Node.js program generates codestitch.io pads.
-Codestitch pads are isolated JS code environments that allows multiple users to share and run code in real-time.
+Codestitch pads are isolated JavaScript code environments that allow multiple users to share and run JS code in real-time.

 While I was a Hacker in Residence at Hack Reactor, I gave lectures for the prep program in which I needed to assign each student a codestitch pad to work in.
 I wrote this Node.js program to simplify the process.